 How to Minimize Risk in a Joint Venture?

 Clearly, not all payments to physicians constitute a violation of the AKS.
-Especially in so-called physician joint ventures, in which physicians invest in businesses such as a hospital or a pharmacy, the best healthcare compliance lawyers are often able to create AKS-compliant arrangements.
-In particular, complying with the following recommendations will reduce the risk under the AKS arising out of the physicians’ investment in a venture:
+Especially in so-called physician joint ventures, in which physicians invest in businesses such as a hospital or a pharmacy, the best healthcare compliance lawyers are typically able to create AKS-compliant arrangements.
+Complying with the following recommendations in particular will reduce the risk under the AKS arising out of the physicians’ investment in a venture:

 - the amount invested by each physician-investor is proportionate to that physician-investor’s interest in the venture;